-(iii)be used other than for the purpose of protecting critical Infrastructure or protected systems, or in furtherance of an investigation or the prosecution of a criminal act iii.
-Control Center Construction & Refurbishment, pages 170 through 173
+(iii)be used other than for the purpose of protecting critical Infrastructure or protected systems, or in furtherance of an investigation or the prosecution of a criminal act.

 (F) does not constitute a waiver of any applicable privilege or protection provided under law, such as trade secret protection.